The "biopsy" is an examination that consists in taking a portion or a fragment of tissue to ascertain (diagnose) its nature.

 - biopsy punch, it is performed to take small pieces of skin (skin) using a disposable, cylindrical (punch), metal scalpel that allows, with its sharp edge, to obtain circular sections of various sizes and depths of the skin.
 Typically, it is performed under local anesthesia to numb only the area from which the tissue will be removed.
 The wound can be closed with a few stitches

 - biopsy by aspirated needle, is carried out using a special empty needle inside that allows you to aspirate a part of tissue or a set of cells.
-The needle, of variable dimensions, is guided to the area to be collected using X-rays, ultrasound, CT scan or nuclear magnetic resonance imaging (MRI).
-Often, the exam is also used to take samples of cells from an organ or from areas below the surface of the skin.
+The needle, of variable size, is guided to the area to be collected using X-rays, ultrasound, CT scan or nuclear magnetic resonance imaging (MRI).
+Often, the test is also used to take cell samples from an organ or from areas that lie below the surface of the skin.
 If the part to be picked up is large, a larger needle will be used.
 To prevent the person undergoing the biopsy from feeling pain, the area on which it will be performed is usually asleep using a local anesthetic.
 This type of biopsy is usually used to analyze lumps in the breast or to take breast tissue. tissue from the bone marrow

 - biopsy perioperative (either extemporaneous or intraoperative), is performed in the operating room during a surgical operation.
 The removed tissue sample is analyzed immediately to inform the surgeon about the nature of the cells taken while the operation is in progress.
 The result of the biopsy, in fact, helps the surgeon decide how to continue the operation

 At the end of the examination, and in the following days, the person undergoing the biopsy will have to pay attention to the sutures and will have to avoid some movements.